 Ceilings

-Repair Category 1
+Repair category 1

 Notes No significant defects noted.
-Minor points noted could be attended to during routine redecoration in future.

 Internal walls

-Repair Category 1
+Repair category 1

 Notes No significant defects noted.
-Some minor unevenness noted.

 Floors including sub-floors

-Repair Category 1
+Repair category 1

-Notes No significant defects were noted.
+Notes No significant defects noted.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.